 Conditional Bypass Test:

 The CipherOptics CEP includes a conditional bypass test that is performed every 15 seconds.
-The test is a 1024 bit RSA signature verification.
+The CEP runs a 1024 bit RSA signature verification on all policies, keys, and configurations as part of the bypass test.

 Firmware Load Test: